hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 27. Zhe Cao, Tao Qin, Tie-Yan Liu, Ming-Feng Tsai, Hang Li. ["Learning to Rank: From Pairwise Approach to Listwise Approach."][listnet]
 In *Proceedings of the 24th international conference on Machine learning* (ICML), 2007.

+28. Alexandr Chulkin, Ilya Markov, Maarten de Rijke. ["Click Models for Web Search."][clickmodelsforwebsearch] In *Synthesis Lectures on Information Concepts, Retrieval, and Services*, 2015.

+29. Grotov A., Chulkin A., Markov I., Stout L., Xumara F., Rijke M. ["A Comparative Study of Click Models for Web Search."][clickmodelsforwebsearch2] In *Proceedings of the 6th International Conference on Experimental IR Meets Multilinguality, Multimodality, and Interaction* (CLEF), 2015.

+30. Ali Vardasbi, Maarten de Rijke, Ilya Markov. ["Cascade Model-based Propensity Estimation for Counterfactual Learning to Rank."][vardasbi2020]
+In *Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR), 2020.

+31. Xuanhui Wang, Nadav Golbandi, Michael Bendersky, Donald Metzler, Marc Najork. ["Position Bias Estimation for Unbiased Learning to Rank in Personal Search."][regressionem]
+In *Proceedings of the Eleventh ACM International Conference on Web Search and Data Mining* (WSDM), 2018.

+32. Aman Agarwal, Xuanhui Wang, Cheng Li, Mike Bendersky, Marc Najork. ["Addressing Trust Bias for Unbiased Learning-to-Rank."][agarwal_trust_2019] In *Proceedings of the 2019 World Wide Web Conference* (WWW'19).

 [burges-ranknet]: https://www.microsoft.com/en-us/research/publication/learning-to-rank-using-gradient-descent/